-Change your sheets and pillowcases, your towels and face clothes and definitely do not touch your face with your phone or your hands – you’ll only introduce more bacteria!
+Change your sheets and pillowcases regularly, your towels and face clothes and definitely do not touch your face with your phone or your hands – you’ll only introduce more bacteria!

 Experiment with combinations of the following steps in order to find the right routine for you and your skin type.
 Choose at least one step from each section to implement in your routine.

 Step 1: Cleansing

 Step 3: Moisturizing

 Remember that results take time, so devise a routine and then stick to it for 4 to 6 weeks to wait for the outcome and assess effectiveness before making adjustments.